-Kenneth S. Eickerman is Chairman of the Audit Committee and its designated Financial Expert.
+Kenneth S. Eickerman is Chairman of the Audit Committee and its designated Financial Expert as set forth in Item 401 of Regulation S-K, as promulgated by the SEC.
 Mr. Eickerman is independent as defined under Rule 5605(c)(2) of NASDAQ listing rules and under Rule 10A-3 of the Exchange Act.